 - cosmetics (tariffs of up to 30% will be eliminated within four years).

-- On investment, the CPTPP will allow Canadian companies to invest with greater confidence in Vietnam, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.
+- On investment, the CPTPP allows Canadian companies to invest with greater confidence in Vietnam, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.

 - Vietnam’s commitments on financial services go beyond what it has offered in previous free trade agreements, creating new opportunities for Canadian financial services providers.

-- Canada’s service industry will also benefit from more predictable access and greater transparency in Vietnam, including in key sectors such as:
+- Canada’s service industry also benefits from more predictable access and greater transparency in Vietnam, including in key sectors such as:

 - environmental services and

 - New commitments on the temporary entry of business people make it easier for certain categories of Canadian business persons to temporarily work in Vietnam, including investors.

 - The CPTPP also sets a strong standard for intellectual property protection and enforcement, including a range of disciplines new to Vietnam’s domestic regime.